WPBeginner

 How to Get Rid of /wordpress/ From your WordPress Site URL

-If you accidentally installed WordPress in a subdirectory and want to move it to the root directory, then you’re in the right place.
-In this article, we will show you how to get rid of /wordpress/ from your WordPress site’s URL.
+In this article, we will show you how to get rid of /wordpress/ from your WordPress site URL.

 Removing /wordpress/ from your WordPress site url

-Note: The method shown in this tutorial works for other subdirectories as well.
+Note: The method shown in this tutorial also works for other subdirectories.

-WordPress is quite easy to install and nowadays most WordPress hosting companies offer quick WordPress installers in thier hosting control panel.
+WordPress is quite easy to install, and most WordPress hosting companies offer quick WordPress installers in their hosting control panels.

-However, some beginners who are manually installing WordPress may end up accidentally installing it in a subdirectory.
-Most often this subdirectory is named wordpress.
+However, some beginners who install their WordPress website manually may end up accidentally installing it in a subdirectory.
+Most often, this subdirectory is named ‘wordpress’.

-This happens primarily because users end up uploading the wordpress folder they find inside the official WordPress.org download.
+This usually happens because users end up uploading the wordpress folder they find inside the official WordPress.org download.

 If you have just installed WordPress and there is no content on your website, then you can just go ahead and start over.

 If you have an established WordPress site, then this method is easier and quicker.
-The downside of this method is that your media files such as images will still use /wordpress/ in the URL.
+The downside of this method is that your media files, such as images, will still use /wordpress/ in their URL.

 Change WordPress site address

 Next, you need to connect to your website using an FTP client.
-Once you are connected, go to the /wordpress/ directory and download the .htaccess and index.php files to your computer.
+Once there, go to the /wordpress/ directory and download the .htaccess and index.php files to your computer.

 If you are unable to locate the .htaccess file, then you may need to force your FTP client to show hidden files.
-If you are using Filezilla, then you need to click on Server from the menu bar and select ‘Force Showing Hidden Files’ option.
+If you are using Filezilla, then you need to click on Server from the menu bar and select the ‘Force showing hidden files’ option.

 Show hidden files in your FTP client

-Once you have downloaded both files to your Desktop, you need to open index.php file in a text editor like Notepad.
-In this file you will find a line like this:
+Once you have downloaded both files to your computer, you need to open the index.php file in a text editor like Notepad.
+In this file, you will find a line like this:

 require( dirname( __FILE__ ) . '/wp-blog-header.php' );